Jonekee/logger-app/README.md

 ### Release 5

 Admin status per group, users can add people/logs to a group if they are a admin of it

-### Potential Features

-Regex based search boxes

-Highlight matched text on searched pages

-Parallax effect on 404 page

-Disconnect all button on Dashboard page.

-Download log file

-Backtrack X amount of line when starting to tail log

 ### Done